RajaDivya11/safewalk/README.md

 ## Description

 SafeWalk is a women safety mobile application developed to help users during emergency situations.
 The application can send SOS alerts and share live GPS location using voice commands and shake detection.
+The project is designed to reduce unnecessary battery consumption by activating location tracking and emergency features only when required.